rubincrk/rubincrk/README.md

 💬 Fluent in English & Italian

-🛠️ Currently working on: diffusion models, data pipelines, and vision-based anomaly detection
+🛠️ Currently working on: diffusion models and reinforcement learning.

+🎯 Open to work for Generative AI, Machine Learning Engineer, Computer Vision Engineer Role.